Gary KILLED OFF in Coronation Street showdown with Rick?

 - Will Rick kill Gary as revenge for robbery in Coronation Street?

-Facing off against his enemy at a shallow grave in a deserted woodland, Gary fights for his life as Rick attacks him… is this the end for the factory roof fiddler?
+Facing off against his enemy at a shallow grave in a deserted woodland, Gary fights for his life as Rick attacks him.
+Is this the end for the factory roof fiddler?
+We asked Mikey North.

 Is Gary scared to go up against a scary villain like Rick?